 72 Lake Street, Northbridge

-1/400 Fitzgerald Street, North Perth
+2/410 Fitzgerald Street, North Perth

-Le Vietnam’s menu offers traditional bánh mì, as well as an ever-changing specials board – these special rolls may not be the most traditional, but boy are they great.
-(Purists may wish to stick to the conventional, but I am no purist.)
-Vegan fried chicken bánh mì?
+Le Vietnam’s menu offers traditional bánh mì, as well as an ever-changing, always enticing specials board.
+These special rolls may not be the most traditional, per se… But boy are they great.
+(Purists may wish to stick to the conventional, but we are no purists.)
+Barbecue beef rib bánh mì?
+Birria bánh mì?Vegan fried chicken bánh mì?
 Lobster and prawn bánh mì?
-Who am I to say what’s wrong, when it tastes so, so right?
+Who are we to say what’s wrong, when it tastes so, so right?

 1/80 Barrack Street, Perth

 Bibra Lake Lunch Bar

 It may seem like overkill to double up on the bánh mì, but we kept seeing these tantalising, enticing banh mi showing up on our stories, and had to investigate.
 The source?
 Bibra Lake Lunch Bar.
 As well as some A+ banh mi, these guys are grilling up a storm on Thursdays, Fridays and Saturdays, serving Vietnamese street food cooked over the coals – let your nose guide you.

 While we’re still recovering from the loss of Bayswater favourite tbsp., their little West Perth sibling Forklore is still going strong – and we’re not certain, but we suspect our almost frightening frequency of chicken katsu sando eating may have a little something to do with it.
 Crispy, juicy, succulent and just a little bit spicy, this mammoth sandwich is not only delicious… It’s known to vanquish the odd hangover, too.
 (Not that we’d know…)

 City West Centre, 102 Railway Street, West Perth